piazzai/arguelles/README.md

 \definecolor{cobalt}{HTML}{0047ab}
 ```

 There are also two more colors, called [fern](https://encycolorpedia.com/4f7942) and [cobalt](https://encycolorpedia.com/0047ab), which are currently unused in the design.
-If, for example, you wanted one of these to be the color of alerted text, then you would open `beamercolortheme*.sty` and look for the line:
+If, for example, you wanted one of these to be the color of alerted text, then you would open `beamercolortheme*.sty` and look for:

 ```tex
 \setbeamercolor*{alerted text}{fg=corsa}